-(Editor’s note: This letter is in response to “Support Tax on Sugar-Sweetened Beverages” by Judith Wylie-Rosett, EdD, RD, volunteer of the American Heart Association that appeared in the Friday, Dec.
-10 edition of the Farmingdale Observer.)
+(Editor’s note: This letter is in response to “Planned Parenthood Calls on Senators to Reject Political Agenda of House Members” by President and CEO of Planned Parenthood of Nassau County JoAnn D. Smith that appeared in the Friday, March 11, 2011 edition of the Farmingdale Observer.)

 I am writing in response to Ms. Smith’s letter about “the extreme political agenda by the Republican House leaders.”
 Ms. Smith’s letter, about 150 words, fails to mention the reason funding was cut off.